Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L3 - Metaheuristics - 15.02.2023.md

 ![[Pasted image 20230215110915.png]]

 ![[Pasted image 20230215110920.png]]
+- We can apply methods for tuning
 #### Tabu Search
 ##### Tabu Search
 ![[Pasted image 20230215120643.png]]

 ##### Tabu Search Algorithm
 ![[Pasted image 20230215120649.png]]
+- The tabu list array gets updated based on how the solution is.
 ##### Overview
 ![[Pasted image 20230215120658.png]]
+- Forbidding strategy
+	- What do we put in the array?
+- Freeing Strategy
+	- When do we take something out of the array?
+- Short-term strategy
+	- How do we select our trial solutions
 ##### Fundamentals
 ![[Pasted image 20230215120741.png]]